stephensong/elementary/README.md

 #### 8. Pull request

-Now all of your work is in your origin repository, which is attached to your GitHub user account.
-From the GitHub page for your origin repository, you can issue a [pull request](https://help.github.com/articles/about-pull-requests/) to have your work merged in to the project's upstream repository.
+Now all your work is in your origin repository, which is attached to your GitHub user account.
+From the GitHub page for your origin repository, issue a [pull request](https://help.github.com/articles/about-pull-requests/) to have your work merged in to the project's upstream repository.
 Click the "Pull Request" button on GitHub and follow the steps.
 Provide a clear title and description, and be sure to leave checked the option to "allow edits from maintainers".

-The maintainers of the upstream repository will review and merge your changes into the main project.
+The maintainers of the upstream repository will review and merge your changes into the project.

-**IMPORTANT: By opening a pull request, you agree to allow the project maintainers to license your work under the same terms as the project.**
+_By opening a pull request, you agree to allow the project maintainers to license your work under the same terms as the project._

 #### 9. Tidy up

-With everything pushed to the remotes, you can safely delete your feature branch from your local repository.
+With everything pushed to the remotes, you can safely delete the temporary issue branch from your local repository.

 ```
-git branch -d issue/<issue-number>-<description>
+git branch -d issue/21-improve-pre-line-height
 ```